danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

   config.exclude   %r{^/assets}
 end
 ```
 At first glance, it appeared that Microsoft Edge was intentionally marked as unsupported.
-However, this configuration was introduced eight years ago, back when Edge was more like Internet Explorer.
+However, this configuration was introduced eight years ago, back when Microsoft Edge was more like Internet Explorer.
 At the time, this rule made sense for this particular app.

 <aside class="markdown-aside">
 This app's front end is built with Backbone and Marionette, which historically had compatibility issues with older browsers like IE8, prompting the decision to block both Internet Explorer and Edge in the initial configuration.
 Browser support was improved in Marionette around 2019, but this app is over 8 years old, and at that time support for older browsers was not the case.
 This <a class="markdown-link" href="https://github.com/marionettejs/backbone.marionette/issues/3658">GitHub issue</a> and <a class="markdown-link" href="https://github.com/marionettejs/backbone.marionette/blob/master/test/rollup.config.js#L24-L30">test configuration</a> have more details.